-During the pre-group session home visits, facilitators should also ask as many questions as possible about the family circumstances and challenges:
+To reach the goal of getting to know the family better (element 1), facilitators should ask as many questions as possible about the family circumstances and challenges:

-- How many children are in the household? - Who else provides care for the children? - How does a typical day for this family look like? - What are some of the difficulties that the caregiver and teen are facing in their relationship or communication?
+- How many children are in the household? - Who else provides care for the children? - How does a typical day for this family look like? - What are some of the difficulties that the caregiver and teen are facing in their relationship or communication? - What are some of the things they appreciate about their family life?

-Setting family goals
+Setting family goals (element 5)

-During the pre-group session home visits, facilitators ask the participants to describe their expectations about the programme.
+During the pre-program consultations, facilitators ask the participants to describe their expectations about the programme.
 Facilitators should help the caregivers and teens to identify ONE positive, specific, and realistic goal for their relationship with each other.

 Positive means that the goal should describe something they want to happen instead of something that they do not want.
 For example, instead of saying, "I want my child to stop swearing at me," a caregiver should be helped to state the behaviour that she or he wants to see: "I want my child to talk in a polite and friendly way to me" or "I want my child to communicate in a calm way when s/he is angry."